 Babies grow up incredibly fast, and that is why so many new parents choose to hire a newborn photographer to capture that short precious window where their mini is impossibly tiny.
-One day, maybe the day that the little human in the photograph is walking in a graduation ceremony to "Pomp and Circumstance" or the day they walk down the aisle, they'll pull out those newborn photos and remember.
-So you see how important your job is, dear photographer.
+One day—maybe the day that the little human in the photograph is walking in a graduation ceremony to "Pomp and Circumstance" or the day they walk down the aisle—they'll pull out those newborn photos and remember.
+So you see how important your job of editing newborn photos is, dear photographer.

-Since your job is so vital, you've got to make sure to do it right.
+Since your job is so vital, you've got to make sure to edit those newborn photos right.
 Here are our tips to help you capture beautiful memories of your client's (or your own!) bundle of joy.

 In choosing a lens, there are a couple of things to keep in mind.
 First, you don't want to distort the baby.
 35mm, 50mm, and 85mm lenses are all excellent options in the normal-to-slightly-telephoto range.
 If you choose a lens that's too wide, you can end up giving the little one clown-sized feet or an eight-head where their forehead should be when you fill the frame.